johnwcowan/r7rs-work/Twinjo.md

 This SRFI specifies Twinjo, a general and extensible method of serializing Scheme data in a way that other languages can straightforwardly handle.
+Twinjo provides two formats:
-Twinjo provides a textual format that is a variant of Lisp S-expressions and a binary format that is a subset of ASN.1 Basic Encoding Rules.
+Twinjo Text, a variant of Lisp S-expressions, and Twinjo Binary, a subset of ASN.1 Basic Encoding Rules.
+It makes no use of ASN.1 schemas.

-It also arranges for there to be just one encoding for each datum represented, although the textual rules don't quite correspond to any Lisp syntax, and the binary rules don't conform to either of the usual subsets ASN.1 Canonical Encoding Rules (CER) or ASN.1 Distinguished Encoding Rules (DER)
+It also arranges for there to be just one encoding for each datum represented, although the Twinjo Text rules don't quite correspond to any Lisp syntax, and the Twinjo Binary rules don't conform to either of the usual subsets, ASN.1 Canonical Encoding Rules (CER) or ASN.1 Distinguished Encoding Rules (DER).
 Twinjo provides effectively unlimited extensibility and attempts to maintain a balance between ease and efficiency for both reading and writing.

 ## Issues

-Should textual bytevectors use hexdigits (easier to read), base64 (shorter), or either format at the writer's discretion (marked how?).
+Should bytevectors in Twinjo Text use hexdigits (easier to comprehend), base64 (shorter), or either format at the writer's discretion (marked how?).

 ## Procedures

-`(twinjo-read-textual `*proc* [*port*])
+`(twinjo-read-text `*proc* [*port*])
 `(twinjo-read-binary `*proc* [*port*])

-Reads an Twinjo textual or binary value from *port*, by default `(current-input-port)`.
+Reads an Twinjo Text or Binary value from *port*, by default `(current-input-port)`.
 If the external representation of an object is read whose type is unknown, *proc* is called with three arguments:

- * a symbol representing a tag
+ * a symbol representing a non-hex tag in Twinjo Text, or `#f` otherwiser
-   or `#f` if there is none
- * a number representing a corresponding number, or `#f` if there is none
+ * a number representing a hex tag in Twinjo Text or Twinjo Binary, or #f in Twinjo Text if the tag is non-hex.
  * a number, string, symbol, bytevector, list, or `#f` if the code/tag is stand-alone

-The value returned by *proc* is substituted in the result for the unknown representation.
+The value returned by *proc* is inserted into the result in place of the unknown representation.

-`(twinjo-write-textual `*proc* [*port*])
+`(twinjo-write-text `*proc* [*port*])
 `(twinjo-write-binary `*proc* [*port*])

-Writes an Twinjo textual or binary value to *port*, by default to `(current-output-port)`.
+Writes an Twinjo Text or Binary value to *port*, by default to `(current-output-port)`.
 If an object is to be written whose representation is unknown, *proc* is called with the object, and returns three values:

- * a symbol representing a tag
-   or `#f` if there is none
+ * a symbol representing a non-hex tag or `#f` if there is none
- * a number representing a corresponding number, or `#f` if there is none
+ * a number representing a Twinjo Text hex tag or Twinjo Binary type code, or `#f` if there is none
  * a number, string, symbol, bytevector, list, or `#f` if the code/tag is stand-alone